 I like the Public app very much.
 However, I haven’t spent enough time with M1, Robinhood, and Titan to know which I prefer.
 I definitely like the customer service options and the ease of use I’ve found with Public.

-Some of the other apps offer a wider variety of stocks and support mutual funds investment.
-I also find the option to invest in real estate, which Titan offers, to be interesting over the long term.
+Some other apps offer a wider variety of stocks and support mutual fund investment.
+Titan’s option to invest in real estate is also interesting over the long term.

 FAQs